Kelmscott

 Kelmscott shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 16.9%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 16.9%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 12.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 42.0% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (31.5%).
-Educational participation is high at 29.1%, with 10.7% in primary education, 8.4% in secondary education, and 3.8% pursuing tertiary education.
+Trade and technical skills are prominent, with 42.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.5%) and certificates (31.5%).

-Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
+Educational participation is high, with 29.1% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 8.4% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education